ssomanch/DEE/README.md

 This repo contains code for the following paper and replicating the experiments in the DEE paper.
 We will update the repo soon such that the method is available as a standalone package.

 B. Jakubowski, S. Somanchi, E. McFowland III, and D. B. Neill.
-Exploiting Discovered Regression Discontinuities to Debias Conditioned-on-Observable Estimators. <em>Journal of Machine Learning Research (JMLR)</em>, Forthcoming, 2023.
+Exploiting Discovered Regression Discontinuities to Debias Conditioned-on-Observable Estimators. <em>Journal of Machine Learning Research (JMLR)</em>, 24(133), pp.1-57, 2023.

 ## Instructions